- Council Members

 All other applicants

 You will need to complete Application form A and Application form B (except if your qualification appears on the list below), and provide evidence of your qualification, experience, identity and good standing.
+See Guidance Notes for further information.
 Application form B allows you the opportunity to provide evidence that your qualification is similar to that delivered in the UK.
 You will do this by mapping your syllabus/curriculum to the RCVS Day One Skills for Veterinary Nurses and RCVS Day One Competences for Veterinary Nurses.
 Your syllabus/ curriculum will need to be translated into English.

 If you hold one of the qualifications listed below, then you do not need to complete Form B or send a copy of your syllabus/curriculum.
 It is likely that your application will be accepted as long as you have recent experience (within the last 5 years) working in a veterinary practice.